tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

   contains the correct covenants and output flags.
 * There is a minimum [side-chain deposit] that MUST be included in the peg-in UTXO.
 A single aggregated UTXO containing at least $$ m D $$ Tari, where _m_ is the number of VNs and _D_ is the deposit required.
-* The initial reward, if any, MAY be spent to any number of unencumbered outputs.
-In practice the VNC will have negotiated how to spend this, and so we can assume that consensus has been reached on how to spend the initial reward.
-  Therefore the base layer places no additional restrictions on those funds.
 * This transaction also acts as the zero-th checkpoint for the contract.
 As such, it requires all the checkpoint information.
 * The state commitment is the merklish root of the state after running the code initialisation using the [initial data]